Secretary of the Senate of the Philippines

 The secretary of the Senate of the Philippines (Kalihim ng Senado ng Pilipinas) is an officer of the Senate of the Philippines.
 The secretary is an elected official among the staff of the Senate, responsible for helping the Senate president provide efficient legislative and administrative support to the offices of the senators, managing the affairs of the Senate Secretariat, inclusive of all the offices, service units, officers, and employees, acting as its central clearinghouse, and developing strategic plans and policies for the enhancement of the Senate's professionalism.

 The first secretary was Felipe Buencamino Jr., serving in the upper chamber of the fourth Philippine Legislature from the Senate's establishment in 1916 until 1917.

-The current secretary of the Senate is Renato Bantug Jr., serving since the 19th Congress.
+The current secretary of the Senate is Renato Bantug Jr., serving since June 3, 2026.

 Powers and duties

 According to Rule V, Section 7 of the Rules of the Senate, the duties and powers of the Secretary are: